-All trimming is completed by a contractor and to trim according to specifications set by Public Works.
-We trim the tree over the curb line at a 17 foot height.
-Walkways are trimmed to balance and at a height of 8 foot on dry conditions to avoid branches hitting walkers or bikers.
-Any crossing, dead or damaged branches also will be removed.
-The expense of all tree service is paid for by Public Works.
+All trimming is completed by a contractor and is to trim according to specifications set by Public Works.
+We trim the tree over the curb line at a 17-foot height.
+Walkways are trimmed to balance and at a height of 8 feet in dry conditions to avoid branches hitting walkers or bikers.
+Any crossing, dead, or damaged branches also will be removed.
+The expense of all tree services is paid for by Public Works.

 If you have a parkway tree in front of your home, it's suggested to rod your sewer line every 2 years to prevent root blockages.

 Tree planting is a service provided through Public Works as well.
 If you would like a tree on your parkway, you are to call Public Works and be placed on the planting list.
 In the late summer, our very own Garden Club will contact those interested and explain the different types of trees offered and mark out the best location for your new tree.
 Once again this program is free to our residents.
 All planting will occur when the tree is dormant.
 Typically the planting season is early November.